ow-mods/ow-mod-man/owmods_gui/HELP.md

 - [The CONTRIBUTING for the GUI](https://github.com/ow-mods/ow-mod-man/blob/main/owmods_gui/CONTRIBUTING.md)
 - [The CONTRIBUTING for the CLI](https://github.com/ow-mods/ow-mod-man/blob/main/owmods_cli/CONTRIBUTING.md)

-You can also take a look at [The Architecture Doc](https://github.com/ow-mods/ow-mod-man/blob/main/ARCHITECTURE.md) for more info above the manager's behavior.
+You can also take a look at [The Architecture Doc](https://github.com/ow-mods/ow-mod-man/blob/main/ARCHITECTURE.md) for more info about the manager's behavior.

 ## My issue isn't listed here